What Does 'Circular Economy' Mean?

 We want to help make sustainability more accessible to all and this means providing transparency and clarity when it comes to some of the terminology.

-One very common phrase that gets used is 'circular economy' which is defined as 'model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products as long as possible.
+One very common phrase that gets used is 'circular economy' which is defined as 'a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products as long as possible.
 In this way, the life cycle of products is extended.'

 Our current economy is built on 'take, make, use, dispose, repeat' which is a linear model that is draining resources and destroying the planet (amongst other things) so it is not a sustainable way to live.
 In trying to find a solution to this problem, the circular economy was introduced.